 Qavam House and Museum was the governor’s house of Shiraz during the Zand dynasty’s reign.
 It was constructed along with another house dedicated to servants on its eastern side, a dedicated bathhouse, and a house for the governor’s family on its western side.
 These buildings were all connected using tunnels, enabling them to commute without having to leave the premises.

 Right now, unfortunately, only the houses are open for visitors, and the bathhouse which was one of Shiraz’s main Bathhouses and the servants’ house or “Khane Araghiha” is closed.

 Architecture and Design of Narenjestan Qavam Garden

-Qavam House has constructed about 250 years ago, and still, the design is breathtaking.
-The house has consisted of a southern side and a northern side, divided by a garden full of tall trees and a water fountain in the middle.
-The entrance is on the southern side, flanked by 2 narrow porches and beautiful mosaic work at the middle, welcoming you into the garden.
+Qavam House was constructed about 250 years ago, and still, the design is breathtaking.
+The house consists of a southern side and a northern side, divided by a garden full of tall trees and a water fountain in the middle.
+The entrance is on the southern side, flanked by 2 narrow porches and beautiful mosaic work in the middle, welcoming you into the garden.
 These porches and their rooms are transformed into shops and offices now.

 The upper-level rooms were the living quarters.
 The windows of these rooms are stained with bright colors, making a beautiful scene for every spectator who is inside them.

 The basement of Qavam House is now transformed into a museum and a gallery of Shiraz Artists’ handcrafts.
 The museum’s artifacts are some of the most precious ones in Shiraz, from the Zand era.

 At the southeastern side of the garden, there’s an underground passage leading to a house west of Qvam house.
 This house is called Zinat-ol-Molk house.
 It was the living place of the governor’s sister and now is transformed into another museum.

 The link between the two houses is now blocked, and to visit the other house, you have to go through the main door and buy another ticket.